Greenland: Government and politics

-The Greenlandic government Naalakkersuisut holds executive power in local government affairs.
+The Greenlandic government, Naalakkersuisut, holds executive power in local government affairs.
 The head of the Greenlandic government is called Naalakkersuisut Siulittaasuat ("Premier").
 Any other member of the cabinet is called a Naalakkersuisoq ("Minister").
 The Greenlandic parliament is called Inatsisartut ("Legislators").
 The parliament currently has 31 members.

-In contemporary times, elections are held at municipal, national (Inatsisartut), and kingdom (Folketing) levels.
+In contemporary times, elections are held at municipal, national (inatsisartut), and kingdom (folketing) levels.
 Greenland is a self-governing entity within the constitutional monarchy of the Kingdom of Denmark, in which King Frederik X is the head of state.
 The monarch officially retains executive power and presides over the Council of State (privy council).
 However, following the introduction of a parliamentary system of government, the duties of the monarch have since become strictly representative and ceremonial, such as the formal appointment and dismissal of the prime minister and other ministers in the executive government.
-The monarch is not answerable for his or her actions, and the monarch's person is sacrosanct.
+The monarch is not answerable for their actions, and the monarch's person is sacrosanct.